 I should point out that the survey pool they have used for this index is severely limited – only data from 50 international cities has been compared which is hardly representative of the expat world.

 The conclusion drawn by EIU seems to be that progress in the physical world needs to be matched in the virtual world.
 Technology needs to be used more for everything from street lighting systems to allowing local agencies to share data.
 Having the available resources to deliver this is seen as vital.

 Where does safety fit in your list of ‘needs’?

 Safety may not be the first thing you think of when deciding where to work and live (I’m guessing job availability and pay are likely to be forefront of mind in most expats moving decisions) but as a family it is likely to receive fairly high consideration when working out the pros and cons of a move.

 The EIU provides a number of surveys which rank cities internationally, the latest #safecitiesindex is just one of several used to rank world cities.
 Out of interest taking combined results from different EIU indices, Toronto, Canada while not ranking highest in any one index gets the best overall combined index score (other indices include livability, cost of living, business environment, democracy and food security).

 Employees should use this survey as just one of many negotiating tools with an employer.
 In cities that rank lowly for example, you could make a case for increased danger pay and assess the feasibility of being able to move your family with you.

 Do I feel safe in the Middle East?

-There has in recent months been an isolated act of terror against a westerner and non-specific threats made against teachers at western curriculum schools, but we do live in an age where extremists are deliberately trying to insight fear and cities such as Sydney and Paris have equally been subjected to these sorts of random acts which have unfortunately become far too common place.
+There has in recent months been an isolated act of terror against a westerner and non-specific threats made against teachers at western curriculum schools, but we do live in an age where extremists are deliberately trying to incite fear and cities such as Sydney and Paris have equally been subjected to these sorts of random acts which have unfortunately become far too commonplace.